azusa0127/fs-promisified/README.md

-# fs-promisified-plus
-Simple Promisified NodeJS.fs Wrapper.
+# fspp - fs-promisified-plus: a Simple Promisified NodeJS.fs Wrapper.

-### This pakcage is meant to be a quick drop-in replacement for NodeJS module 'fs'.
+### This pakcage is meant to be a quick drop-in replacement for NodeJS module `fs`.
-- All callback functions are promisified with util.promisify.
+- All callback functions are promisified with `util.promisify`.
-- Reinterpreted fs.exist with access(path, F_OK).
+- Reinterpreted `fs.exist` with `access(path, F_OK)`.
-- All constants inherited.
-- All synchronous functions inherited.
-- All class inherited.
-- All special functions inherited.
+- All other members from `fs` inherited including classes, special functions, sync functions and constants.

 ### User story: